Generic Name: amoxicillin (a-MOX-i-SIL-in)

 - Methotrexate because the risk of its side effects may be increased by amoxicillin

-- Live oral typhoid vaccine or hormonal birth control (eg, birth control pills) because their effectiveness may be decreased by amoxicillin
+- Hormonal birth control (eg, birth control pills) because their effectiveness may be decreased by amoxicillin

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if amoxicillin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.